oaf-project/oaf-react-router/README.md

 In addition to moving focus, Oaf React Router will also scroll the primary focus target into view, so you don't need to worry about scrolling to the top of the page after a page navigation.

-In a non-single page app website, a web browser will reset focus to the very top of the document after navigation (at the same time that is scrolls to top).
+In a non-single page app website, a web browser will reset focus to the very top of the document after navigation (at the same time that it scrolls to top).
 You can emulate this with Oaf React Router by setting the primary focus target to `body` instead of the default `main h1`.

 See:
 * https://reacttraining.com/react-router/web/guides/scroll-restoration